anujp41/CalendarApp/README.md

 # Instructions for running the webapp

-The following instructions assume that your machine has PostgreSQL installed and running on port:5432
+The following instructions assume that your machine has PostgreSQL installed and running on port:5432.

+After you clone the repo and navigate to the folder that contains the repo:

+    cd CalendarApp
+    npm install
     createdb spotify-calendar-app
     npm run seed
     npm start